fscottfoti/togethermap/README.md

 Main implemented features include:
 * GUI import and export for small collections
 * Command line import and export for large collections, easy scripting access using PyMongo
+* Incredibly fast export from Mongo to Pandas DataFrames using Monary
-* Easy deploy with MongoDB using Meteor deployment tools
+* Easy deploy of TM and MongoDB using Meteor deployment tools
 * Digest emails for updates by collection using MailGun
-* Synchronized mapping comes built-in using Meteor stack
+* Synchronized mapping comes built-in for Meteor apps
 * Synchronized commenting on places
 * Read, Comment, Place addition, and Owner per-collection permissions using Google-docs style email links
 * Theming functions in Javascript, multiple themes per collection
-* Meteor templates to configure how to display data in HTML
+* Meteor templates to configure how to display place data in HTML
-* Meteor autoform to use HTML forms to take data edits from users
+* Meteor autoform to use HTML forms to receive data edits from users
 * Server- and client- side filters to load only the data you need
-* Mapbox Vector Tile server for each collection with server-side caching (MapBox GL ready)
+* Mapbox Vector Tile server built-in with server-side caching (MapBoxGL.js ready)
 * Full site tested and configured for mobile, deployable to app stores using Meteor tools

 It is a work in progress.
 It is a side project, and is only tangentially related to my job, so please keep that in mind when making requests.
+That said, don't hestiate to ask as I do enjoy the work.

 ## Documentation